dveleztx/Baseline-FastAPI-Stack-in-Minikube/README.md

 * [tests/test_accounts.py](./project/tests/test_accounts.py) - Tests our Accounts API module by sending requests to each endpoint.
 Tests for failures and successes

+## Description

+This repo is a template/baseline backend application that has two primary components: an api and database.
+This stack uses FastAPI and SQLAlchemy.
+There are also libraries for caching using redis, but this solution is still a work in progress.

+The entire application, from making a request to an endpoint, to querying the database, are all asynchronous.

+### About the API

+With the API, you have three categories in the API, users, team projects, and admin.

+You are able to create new users, get user information, update user information, and delete user accounts.
+Registration and Login are the only two endpoints that are not secured, meaning the other API endpoints require a JWT token in order to perform CRUD operations.
+With the team projects, you are able to create/read/update/delete projects.

+### Caveats

+- You are not able to add members to a project, yet.
+Feel free to fix this issue yourself for practice
+- Redis/FastAPI caching are not working right now, this is a reported [issue in the library used](https://github.com/long2ice/fastapi-cache/issues/26)

 ## Pre-setup Notes

 **User setup is required!**